NO CHILD SHOULD HATE THEIR BODY....

-Named alongside Beyoncé and Emma Watson in Germany’s Brigitte magazine’s ‘Woman of The Year’, Taryn’s positively infectious voice and powerful message has reached over 100 million people, via the likes of the L.A Times, Washington Post, The Doctors, Good Morning America, The Project, Australian Story, The Today Show and Sunrise.
-If that wasn’t enough, Taryn was also a finalist in the 2018 ‘Australian of the Year’ and 2018 ‘The Australian Financial Review 100 Women of Influence’ awards, and was crowned the 2018 SA winner for ‘Excellence in Women’s Leadership’.
+Named alongside Beyoncé and Emma Watson in Germany’s Brigitte magazine’s ‘Woman of The Year’, Taryn’s positively infectious voice and powerful message has reached over 200 million people, via the likes of the L.A Times, Washington Post, The Doctors, Good Morning America, The Project, Australian Story, The Today Show and Sunrise.
+Taryn was a finalist in the 2018 ‘Australian of the Year’ and 2018 ‘The Australian Financial Review 100 Women of Influence’ awards, and was crowned the 2018 SA winner for ‘Excellence in Women’s Leadership’.

 Taryn continually and effortlessly leaves audiences feeling inspired and motivated, with a sense of direction of how to go about making a change for the sake of their body, mind and soul.

 Taryn is a proud Foundation Board member for The Hutt Street Centre.
 She lives in Adelaide with her husband Mathew, and three children Oliver, Cruz and Mikaela.